acloserview/Noctua-pink-theme/README.md

-# 🌌 Pink-shell 🌌
+# 🌌 Pink-gtk-theme 🌌
-Gnome theme created at a bored night :)
+Gnome theme created at a bored night.
+Papirus icons based :)

 To download and set Pink-shell theme just open a terminal and run: